databrary/design/ridir-16/narrative.md

 *Technical and practical challenges involved in extracting behavioral patterns from videos present barriers*.
 Videos contain rich and diverse information that requires time-consuming work by human observers to extract.
+This extracted data is represented in specialized ways that is not easily exportable to other tools or statistical analysis software.
 In principle, other researchers could build on the videos and tags generated by others.
 In practice, most researchers do not share videos or coding files, and coding files employ proprietary and incompatible data formats.
-The files are not easily or readily shared with other researchers outside the original team.
+The files are not easily or readily pushed along the analysis pipeline or shared with other researchers outside the original team.
-As a result, the hard-won, expensive-to-acquire human insights about behavior contained in research videos remain largely hidden to the greater scientific community.
+As a result, the hard-won, expensive-to-acquire human insights about behavior contained in research videos remain difficult to analyze and largely hidden to the greater scientific community.

 #### Databrary overcomes most barriers to sharing video

 Mindful of these challenges but motivated by the scientific promise of video data sharing, the PIs established databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata.
 Databrary was created with support from NSF (BCS-1238599, SUPPLEMENT \# HERE) and NICHD (U01-HD-076595) and has garnered additional funding from the Society for Research in Child Development.
-Databrary is a secure platform for storing and sharing research videos in the developmental and learning sciences.
+Databrary is a secure platform for storing and sharing research videos and associated metadata in the developmental and learning sciences.
 It fosters widespread data reuse and enhances scientific transparency.
 Databrary has targeted the developmental and learning sciences community that is the PI’s intellectual home.
 But, the team specifically designed Databrary to be adapted for and used by other researchers in the behavioral sciences.